Raquib603/Technical-Writing/README.md

-# Raquib — Research & Technical Writing
+# Academic & Technical Writer | Research, Journal & Reports

-Clear explanation is what turns models, simulations, and data into meaningful research.
+~Clear explanation is what turns models, simulations and data into meaningful research~

-I specialize in academic and technical documentation with a strong focus on methodology, analytical rigor, and publication standards.
+My work covers research papers, projects, technical reports, simulation studies, literature reviews, journal and analytical documentations.
+Ensure proper citations and writing format for the targeted publications or area.
+I also help reviewing existing-recent works in related fields.
+This Includes books, research papers and open-source materials.

+Strong background in statistics, simulations and quantitative analysis.
+Expert in machine learning & LLM models.
+Specialized in creating well-researched documents for journals, publications, research and academic writings.
+Clear focus on accurate formatting, methodology, technical accuracy and academic integrity.
 ---

 ## ✍️ Research, Documentation & Review